SyncWiz/CoOpGame-UE4/README.md

 - Enemy wave and spawning system

 # Game Demo
-The project has a demo map where waves of enemies spawned, and players have to kill them.
+The project has a demo map where waves of enemies spawn, and players have to kill them.
 There are also a few spawn points where the player can pick up power-ups.
 The game is fully networked, so players can join a host and play remotely.

 # UE4 Version
 Last UE4 engine version tested: 4.26.2